Major changes to Planning ‘use classes’ system

 Full details of the legislation can be obtained from the National Archives on behalf of HM Government here

-We also provide a link to the Planning Portal website that has details of all Use Classes and if you have any questions please contact Guy using one of the methods below.
+We also provide a link to the Planning Portal website that has details of all Use Classes and if you have any questions please contact our Property & Construction team.